cobwebos/docs/articles/machine-learning/desktop-workbench/model-management-cli-reference.md

 以下命令创建模型的清单文件。

-`az ml manifest create --manifest-name [your new manifest name] -f [path to code file] -r [runtime for the image, e.g. spark-py]`
+`az ml manifest create --manifest-name [your new manifest name] -f [path to score file] -r [runtime for the image, e.g. spark-py]`

 命令详细信息：

     --manifest-name -n [Required]: Name of the manifest to create.
-    -f                 [Required]: The code file to be deployed.
+    -f                 [Required]: The score file to be deployed.
     -r                 [Required]: Runtime of the web service.
 Valid runtimes are spark-py|python.
     --conda-file -c              : Path to Conda Environment file.
     --dependency -d              : Files and directories required by the service.
 Multiple dependencies can be specified with additional -d arguments.
     --manifest-description       : Description of the manifest.
     --schema-file -s             : Schema file to add to the manifest.
-    -p                           : A pip requirements.txt file needed by the code file.
+    -p                           : A pip requirements.txt file needed by the score file.
     -v                           : Verbosity flag.

 注册模型参数